Lewis-Barton/show-me-the-surf/README.md

 ---

-The goal for the end user is to find the best holiday based on their input locations that will best suit their requirements for a certain day.
-The target audience of these customers will be surfing enthusiasts, or other sea activity based enthusiasts, so styling and images will be chosen with this in mind.
+The goal for the end user is to find the best location based on their input that will best suit their requirements for a given day.
+The target audience of these customers will be surfing enthusiasts, so styling and images will be chosen with this in mind.

 [Back to Index](#index)